BXYMartin/MIPS-OS/README.md

 # MIPS-OS
-An Custom Operating System with a Shell for MIPS R3000
+A Custom Operating System with a Shell for MIPS R3000

 ## Customed readELF Version
 This project includes a customed readelf source code in order to load icode into memory properly.